CarVac/MeleeConchRuleset/ruleset.md

 1. If one of the following coordinates occurs within at least 2 frames after the last input where Y < 0, the following coordinates must be promoted to a tap jump coordinate (X <= 0.7375, Y >= 0.6625, or equivalent beyond-rim coordinate) for at least 2 frames.
   * 0.2875 <= |Y| <= 0.6500
-2. For at least 8 frames after the last input that has >=50% probability of succeeding at an empty pivot (crossing from one dash coordinate |X| >= 0.8 to the other within at least 15 frames, then remaining in the new dash coordinate between 0.5 and 1.5 frames inclusive), any coordinates meeting either of the following criteria must be replaced with one of rim or greater radius.
+2. For at least 8 frames after the last input that has >=50% probability of succeeding at an empty pivot (crossing from one dash coordinate |X| >= 0.8 to the other within at least 15 frames, then remaining in the new dash coordinate between 0.5 and 1.5 frames inclusive), any coordinates meeting either of the following criteria must be replaced with one of rim or greater radius at the same angle.
   * 0.2875 <= |X| <= 0.7875 on the opposite side of the last dash input
   * 0.2875 <= |Y| <= 0.6500